CryptosOdysseus/AALE-Contributions/20190822-LitRev-AALE-References.md

 ### [CO]

-#### TThe Co-Evolution of Autonomous Machines and Legal Responsibility
+#### The Co-Evolution of Autonomous Machines and Legal Responsibility

 #### 2016